-Many young businesses don’t even consider creating a target customer profile.
+Many growing businesses don’t even consider creating a target customer profile.
 Instead, they think of their clients as generic people on the streets or in offices that they can market to.
-It typically leads to higher marketing costs and in some cases business failure.
+It typically leads to higher marketing costs and, in some cases, business failure.

 Those that create a target customer profile tend to do it once and then never re-examine it.
 Could this be a failure of itself?
 Should you change or reassess your target customer profile over time?